Keksuccino/docs_fancymenu/faq.md

 ### What's the easiest way to stretch any element to the size of the screen?

 Most elements have an option in their right-click context menus to stretch them horizontally and vertically.
 Enabling this will make them always stretch to the full width and/or height of the screen.
 Horizontal and vertical stretching can be toggled independently.

+### I can't click buttons or interact with sliders when they are behind or in front of a Text element.

+This happens because Text elements are interactable by default (to be able to grab the scroll grabber or click Markdown hyperlinks), which means they consume mouse clicks and scroll events.
+The best way would be to simply not move buttons behind/in front of Text elements, but if there is no way around it, you can make the Text element not interactable by **right-clicking it** and then setting **Interactable** to **Disabled**.
+Keep in mind this makes the Text element a static, non-interactable text, so you can't scroll it anymore or click on hyperlinks.